USD Mazara: Relegation, decline and merger

 Mazara experienced a period of decline.
 It was relegated to the Promozione (7th-ranked division) in 2003–2004 after losing relegation playoffs to Licata.
 With a new property, the club returned to Eccellenza in 2005–2006 under coach Filippo Cavataio, a native of Mazara and a former centre back of several Serie C teams.
 In 2006–2007, the club, again coached by Cavataio, ended the regular season phase in third place, behind Alcamo and Carini.
 They were admitted to the promotion playoff semifinal, where they eliminated Kamarat (from Cammarata) in a one-legged semifinal after a 0–0 tie.
 Mazara moved to the next round because of their best placement in the regular season.
-Another tie with second-placed Carini in the final, however, caused Mazara to be eliminated.
+However, another tie with second-placed Carini in the final caused Mazara to be eliminated.
 Mazara failed to receive promotion in the following season, finishing in fifth place after a long battle with Nissa and bitter rivals Trapani, who then defeated and eliminated Mazara in the following promotion play-off tournament.
 All three matches (two in the regular season, plus a one-legged play-off match) against Trapani were played behind closed doors.

 In 2008–09, Mazara returned, expecting to win the league, and established themselves in the top positions of the league.
 However, in January 2009, the club unwillingly gained national news coverage due to a key home game against first-placed Villabate.
 Mazara striker Francesco Erbini scored a goal in the first minutes of the match, but the referee disallowed the goal and restarted the game as Mazara's players were celebrating, thus allowing Villabate to score a goal with no significant opposition on the pitch.
-The referee sent off three Mazara footballers in succession due to heavy protests and then abandoned the pitch minutes later.
+Due to heavy protests, the referee sent off three Mazara footballers in succession and abandoned the pitch minutes later.
 The Sicilian Football Federation then announced that the match was to be replayed on 10 March; Mazara won the game 2–0 and established themselves in first place.
 On 22 March, after a 4–0 home win against Marsala in a local derby, Mazara mathematically ensured first place in the league table.
 They had a six-point advantage over Villabate and only one remaining match to be played, marking their return to the Serie D after nine years.